Zanzibar Travel Guide + 5 Things You Should Know

 the rock restaurant zanzibar

-In Stonetown we stayed at the Doubletree by Hilton.
+In Stonetown, we stayed at the Spicetree by Turaco.
 And we’re so glad we did – we were upgraded to a Suite and even got a warm chocolate chip cookie on check-in.
 The Doubletree is centrally located and has an excellent view from the rooftop restaurant Taarab.
-Here are some of the best accomodation available in Stonetown.

-Tip #4 – Make sure you watch sunset every night in Zanzibar
+4. Make sure you watch the sunset every night!

 We’re so glad we made the effort to watch the sunset every night of our honeymoon in Zanzibar.
 Some of the sunset highlights for our honeymoon were at the jetty at Spice Island in Jambiani or as previously mentioned the Beach House in Stonetown.